OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 2. Select your flow.
 Here you can see the run history.
 You can refresh the page or press the refresh **All runs** button to update the history.
 The flow will trigger shortly after an email is received.
 Test the flow by sending yourself mail.

-After a script has successfully run, you should see the workbook's table and PivotTable update.
+When the flow is triggered and successfully runs your script, you should see the workbook's table and PivotTable update.

 ![The email table after the flow has run a couple times.](../images/power-automate-params-tutorial-4.png)